vinyluis/Articles/Understanding Convolutional Neural Networks - CNNs/README.md

 Main notebook used for creating the examples of the article.

+*Convolution Operator.ipynb*

+Notebook used to illustrate how the convolution operator works.

 *Canny Edges.ipynb*

 Notebook that implements the Canny Edges Detector, used to create the highlight image for the article.